Orby-dot/Five-Stage-RiscV/project/pd3/docs/README.md

 You will need to pass the `test_pd3` test in this PD.

-Make sure your register file module is placed in `project/pd3/design/code/register_file.v` and is the module is `register_file`.
+Make sure your register file module is placed in `project/pd3/design/code/register_file.v` and the module name is `register_file`.

 ## Testbench